rolandbarrera/team-ilt-xapi/README.md

 # Team ILT + xAPI

-## The Goal of this project is to bring the xAPI into the Instructor led arena.
+## The Goal of this project is to bring the xAPI into the Instructor Led Training arena.

 To test the concept of this idea Please follow these steps.